Note

-We're excited to announce the September 2025 version of Azure Database for MySQL Flexible Server.
-Starting September 1, 2025, all new servers will automatically be onboarded to this latest version.
-Existing servers are upgraded during their next scheduled maintenance.
-If you prefer to upgrade your servers earlier, you can enroll in our Virtual Canary Program by following this link.
+The September 2025 version of Azure Database for MySQL Flexible Server is now available.
+Starting September 1, 2025, all new servers automatically use this version.
+Existing servers upgrade during their next scheduled maintenance.
+To upgrade your servers earlier, enroll in the Virtual Canary Program.

-This new version introduces a range of new features and enhancements, resolves known issues, and includes essential security patches to ensure optimal performance and security.
+This version introduces new features and enhancements, resolves known problems, and includes important security patches to ensure optimal performance and security.

 Important